Juan-Carlos-TV/Linear_Actuator_STM32H7_IRC/README.md

 <img src="https://media.naylampmechatronics.com/1053-superlarge_default/modulo-can-mcp2515.jpg" width="auto" height="250" />

-**NOTE:** We made this modification because the team were not able to get a common CAN Transciver in time, but any of them should work.
+**NOTE:** We made this modification because the we were not able to get a common CAN Transciver in time, but any of them should work.
 One of the most common is the MCP2551 which has its own module.

 <img src="https://electronilab.co/wp-content/uploads/2021/06/Modulo-CAN-Bus-MCP2551-1.jpg" width="auto" height="250" />